noam-c/EDEn/data/README.md

 The data folder contains all the assets required to present a game in EDEn.
 It consists of the following subdirectories:

+* **aspects** - Contains metadata for aspects that characters can use.

-* **characters** - Contains character schemas that may be applied to characters when they are initially created
+* **characters** - Contains character schemas that may be applied to characters when they are initially created.

 * **fonts** - Contains TrueType fonts to be used in the game.

-* **gui** - Contains representations of the different UI elements used in the game, as well as the visual styles that can be applied to them
+* **gui** - Contains representations of the different UI elements used in the game, as well as the visual styles that can be applied to them.

 * **images** - Contains miscellaneous, static images used by various parts of the game.